GAIA-102 Intraperitoneal Administration in Patients With Advanced Gastrointestinal Cancer of Microsatellite Stable With Malignant Ascites

 4. No medical history of serious side effects or allergic reactions to pembrolizumab (only for patients in the pembrolizumab combination cohort)

-7. Eastern Cooperative Oncology Group (ECOG) Performance status(PS) 0-2
+7. The Eastern Cooperative Oncology Group (ECOG) performance status(PS) at the time of informed consent meets the following conditions.

 8. Patient aged 20years or older